assistants-hub/assistantshub.ai/README.md

    ```

 4. Configure your environment: Rename .env.local.example to .env.local and fill in your OpenAI API key along with any other necessary settings.

+5. Configure Postgres Database

+   - Install Postgres on your machine
+   - Create a new database
+   - Update the DATABASE_URL in the .env.local file with your database connection string
+   - Install `timescaledb` extension in your database

-5. Start the development server
+6. Start the development server

    ```bash
    pnpm dev